Travel to Hawaii during Covid-19: What you need to know before you go – KION546

 What’s the Covid situation?

-With 44,600 cases and 538 deaths reported as of August 6, Hawaii has seen relatively low Covid numbers compared with other US states.
+With 47,367 cases and 543 deaths reported as of August 11, Hawaii has seen relatively low Covid numbers compared with other US states.
 Strict lockdown measures were put in place in March 2020 to ensure that the islands were not overwhelmed.

-However, cases were rising in July.
+Hawaii began easing restrictions earlier this year, but the increasing spread of the Delta variant has spurred the state to once again tighten up on gathering sizes.

 What can visitors expect?